 Table of Contents

 The Vietnamese forests are a cornerstone of the nation's ecological health and economic vitality, providing timber, non-timber forest products, watershed protection, and carbon storage.
-However, centuries of human settlement have profoundly reshaped the physical geography of these landscapes.
-From the delta lowlands to the mountainous interior, the imprint of agriculture, urbanization, and infrastructure is unmistakable.
+These forests encompass a diverse range of ecosystems, from the dense tropical rainforests in the Central Highlands to the mangrove forests along the coast.
+However, centuries of human settlement, economic development, and land use changes have profoundly reshaped the physical geography of these landscapes.
+From the delta lowlands to the mountainous interior, the imprint of agriculture, urbanization, and infrastructure development is unmistakable.
 This article examines the key ways in which human activities have altered Vietnam's forest geography, explores the cascading environmental consequences, and reviews ongoing efforts to reconcile development with conservation.

 Historical Patterns of Settlement and Forest Dynamics

-Deforestation is the most visible impact of human settlement.
-According to the Food and Agriculture Organization (FAO), Vietnam lost over 1.4 million hectares of forest between 1990 and 2020, though recent reforestation efforts have reversed the trend in some areas.
-The primary drivers include agricultural expansion, illegal logging, and infrastructure projects.
+Deforestation remains the most visible and immediate impact of human settlement on Vietnamese forests.
+According to the Food and Agriculture Organization (FAO), Vietnam lost over 1.4 million hectares of forest between 1990 and 2020.
+Although recent reforestation efforts have partially reversed this trend, the loss of primary and old-growth forests continues to be a significant concern.

 Agricultural Expansion as the Primary Driver